jojomensah89/foundry-smart-contract-lottery-f23/README.md

- # Proveable Random Raffle Contracts
+ # Proveable Random Raffle Contract

 ## ABout

-This code is to create a proveably random smart contract lottery
+This code is to create a provably random smart contract lottery